 Sugar is an excellent complement to bedrock emergency foods like wheat and oats.

-Sugar acts as a shot of flavor and energy baked goods like sticky buns, morning oatmeal, or whole wheat berries cooked as porridge.
+Sugar acts as a shot of flavor and energy to baked goods like sticky buns, morning oatmeal, or whole wheat berries cooked as porridge.

 Eating regular beans might get old.
 Sugar is one of those foods you can use to change it up and relieve palet fatigue.